clusterio/clusterio/docs/contributing.md

 These options can be combined and multiple plugins can be actived for dev mode.
 Keep in mind if you're working on external plugins the `--dev-plugin` option is likely to only work if the plugin is placed inside the `external_plugins` directory and its dependencies are installed with pnpm as part of the clusterio repository workspace.
-Note that webpack is configured to delete the web interface build when using these options, so you will have to run `pnpm run -r --if-present build` before you start the master without these flags again.
+Note that webpack is configured to delete the web interface build when using these options, so you will have to run `pnpm run -r --if-present prepare` before you start the master without these flags again.

 ### Starting a Feature Branch